eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/transform.md

 ## Adding custom crop ratios

-You can add new crop ratios to the existing categories, or create new categories using same configuration interface as above
+You can add new crop ratios to the existing categories, or create new categories using same configuration interface.

 ```js
 const editor = new PhotoEditorSDKUI({